Rakagami/over-the-head/README.md

 * **What are Starlink Groups?**

-A the definition of a starlink group is taken from [here](https://space.skyrocket.de/doc_sdat/starlink-v1-5.htm).
+A the definition of a starlink group is taken from [here](https://space.skyrocket.de/doc_sdat/starlink-v1-5.htm) and [here](https://space.skyrocket.de/doc_sdat/starlink-v2-mini.htm).
+Essentially they refer to which orbital shell a satellite belongs.
+This is interesting when discussing connectivity to starlink when you are at a specific latitude.